uwcse440/web-cse440-au17/_assignments/assignment4/index.md

 Do not attempt to integrate with the Jekyll functionality used for this course website.
 Simply build your website and submit the set of static files to be served from your directory.

 You will later add your video to the website.
+You may want to plan ahead for that additional content.

 ### Samples from Prior Offerings